rTorrent is a text-based torrent client, based on the libTorrent libraries from Unix.

 What can you do?

 The following link from SmartHomeBeginner is a great step-by-step guide that shows you how to install ruTorrent using Docker containers.
-Supposing that Docker is already installed in your Windows OS machine, this might be the easiest way to run ruTorrent in a Windows.
+Supposing that Docker is already installed in your Windows OS machine, this might be the easiest way to run ruTorrent on Windows.

 3.1 Logging In